• Home

 So, I came up with an idea: an edition of multiples including one piece by each artist.
 You can buy Gutterblood on the Wall/Edition 1 on this website.
 And/or you can make a donation.
 In either case, it keeps the whole thing going.
 I can keep the 12’x12’ wall and exhibition area open without having to bring in a permanent studio-mate, which would shut it down, and I can offer a residency giving artists a broader window of time and more options to create their piece on site.

 For a first hand testimony, watch Jess Gherkin’s wonderful interview about the making of her piece and what it meant to her to be featured.
+You can also watch all three Gutterblood Talk Shows on its Youtube Playlist.

 Thanks for your interest.